Understanding federal financial loans, grants and aid for college

 Work-Study provides part-time jobs for students to earn money for college expenses.

-Financial aid eligibility for Study Abroad Programs
+Financial aid eligibility for Education Abroad Programs

 You may be eligible for Title IV assistance to fund cultural and educational opportunities abroad, depending on your program.
 If you are enrolled in classes abroad that can be credited toward a degree program at Columbia College, financial aid eligibility will be considered when you submit the FAFSA.
-Learn about our Study Abroad options.
+Learn about our Education Abroad options.